-Effective the 2013-2014 season, the age of introducing Body Checking will move from Peewee to Bantam at the Representative Level placing continued emphasis on body contact for the Peewee age group.
+Effective the 2013-2014 season, the age of introducing Body Checking will move from U13 to U15 at the Representative Level placing continued emphasis on body contact for the U13 age group.

 This change is the result of recognizing changes in the game of hockey.
 The priorities of the Ontario Minor Hockey Association remain dedicated to player safety, providing young athletes with the opportunity to best develop and acquire skills (see LTPD), and keeping as many players playing the game as possible.